Sale of Mobile Homes (Interview) Bill

 Groups Affected

-- Mobile Home Site Owners: They will incur costs for solicitor fees and face stricter regulations on pre-sale interviews.
+- Mobile Home Site Owners: They will incur costs associated with solicitor fees for pre-sale interviews.
+The process is designed to protect them from fraudulent buyers but introduces an additional expense.

 Powered by nyModel